Local9/allianceauth-docker-traefik-corp-tools/README.md

 Note that the bot will never appear online as it does not participate in chat channels.

+## Configure Mumle for SuperUser Access

+1. Your Mumble SU password will be generated on first boot and printed to the logs. if you wish to change it or forget it.
+   1. open mumble_auth docker shell `docker-compose exec mumble_auth bash`
+   2. run command `/usr/bin/mumble-server -fg -ini /data/mumble_server_config.ini -supw YouPassHere`
+   3. run command `supervisorctl restart mumbleserver:mumble`
+   4. run command `supervisorctl restart mumbleserver:authenticator`  - Important you restart Mumble first then the authenticator
+   5. exit the terminal with `exit`

 ## Adding extra packages
 There are a handful of ways to add packages:
 * Running `pip install` in the container